matisojka/lorem_ipsum_amet/README.md

 lorem-ipsum
 ===========

-Dummy text generator with tons of configuration options
+Blind text generator with tons of configuration options